Garage door: Torsion springs

-Extension spring lift mechanism
+Extension springs

 An extension spring counterbalance system consists of a pair of stretched springs running parallel to the horizontal tracks.
 The springs lift the door through a system of pulleys and counterbalance cables running from the bottom corner brackets through the pulleys.
 When the door is raised, the springs contract, thus lifting the door as the tension is released.
-Typically, these springs are made of 11 gauge (3 mm) galvanized steel, and the lengths of these springs are based on the height of the garage door in question.
-Their lifting weight capacity can best be identified by the color that is painted on the ends of the springs.
+Typically, these springs are made of 11 gauge (3 mm) galvanized steel, and the lengths of these springs are based on the height of the garage door.
+Their lifting weight capacity can be identified by the color painted on the ends of the springs.